jonnor/ESC-CNN-microcontroller/report/report.md

 ## Software

-The STM32L476 microcontroller is supported by STM32CubeMX development package and the X-CUBE-AI neural network add-on from ST Microelectronics.
+The STM32L476 microcontroller is supported by the STM32CubeMX[@STM32CubeMX] development package and the X-CUBE-AI[@X-CUBE-AI] neural network add-on from ST Microelectronics.
 Version 3.4.0 of X-CUBE-AI was used.

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png)

+`FIXME: appendix reference does not wok`
 A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
 See \ref{appendix:stm32convert}.
-This tool provides equired Flash storage (in bytes), RAM usage and CPU usage (in Multiply-Accumulate operations per second, MAC/s) as JSON, and writes the generated C code to a specified directory.
+This tool provides required Flash storage (in bytes), RAM usage and CPU usage (in Multiply-Accumulate operations, MAC) as JSON, and writes the generated C code to a specified directory.

 The training setup is implemented in Python.
-The machine learning models are implemented in Keras using the Tensorflow backend, and are attached be found in the appendices.
+The machine learning models are implemented in Keras using the Tensorflow backend, and are can be found in the appendices.
-To perform feature extraction during training librosa[@librosa] was used. numpy and Pandas was used for general numeric computations and data management.
+To perform feature extraction during training the librosa[@librosa] Python library was used. numpy and Pandas libraries were used for general numeric computations and data management.

 The training setup has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.